tommy351/kosko/website/docs/using-in-browser.md

 Another difference is that you can't use the `generate` function exported from the `@kosko/generate` package.
 Instead, use the `resolve` function to resolve and validate components.
 This is because the `generate` function finds matched components with [glob](<https://en.wikipedia.org/wiki/Glob_(programming)>), which is not available in browsers.

 Below is a basic example of an entry file.
+First, we use dynamic import to load environment variables.
+Then, use the `resolve` function to resolve and validate components.
+And finally, print the resolved manifests with the `print` function.

 ```js
 import env, { createAsyncLoaderReducers } from "@kosko/env";